jennus17/Hushmix/README.md

 2. Enter application names in the fields (e.g., "chrome.exe", "spotify.exe")
 3. Use the hardware controller to adjust volumes
 4. Special commands:
-   - "current" - Controls the current application in focus
+   - current - Controls the current application in focus
-   - "master" - Controls the default speaker volume
+   - master - Controls the default speaker volume
-   - "mic" - Controls the default microphone
+   - mic - Controls the default microphone

 ## License